franik7/todo-list-express/README.md

-My first full stack app (To Do List) built with Node, Express and using MongoDb.
+Full stack app (To Do List) built with Node, Express and using MongoDb.